Communication and Rhetorical Studies

 Chapter six discusses Wendelin Küpers (2015) book, Phenomenology of the Embodied Organization, which is the sole monograph that brings Merleau-Ponty into organizational theory and practice.
 In this monograph, Küpers applies Merleau-Ponty’s phenomenology and ontology by braiding organizations, aesthetics, and bodies.
 Küpers claims that intertwinement, reversibility, and chiasm operate in organizations because bodies co-create organized contexts.
 The final chapter, discusses organizational communication as tactile, sense, and tacit embodiment.
 To teach business communication courses on organizational theory by corporeal experiences, e.g. pottery or painting, students develop a tactile understanding of organizational communication and embodied leadership.

 Bodaski, J. (2018).
-Paving the Need for Merleau-Ponty’s Eye and Mind in Organizational Communication (Doctoral dissertation, Duquesne University).
+Paving the Way for Merleau-Ponty’s Eye and Mind in Organizational Communication Studies (Doctoral dissertation, Duquesne University).
 Retrieved from https://dsc.duq.edu/etd/1484

 Available for download on Sunday, August 11, 2019